aradhya0530/aradhya0530/README.md

 - 🔭 I’m currently working on **my skills and learning new ones.😄**
 - 👨‍💻 All of my projects are available on
 - 📫 How to reach me aradhyasrivastava0504@gmail.com
-- 📄 Know about my experiences [https://drive.google.com/file/d/1vRkxfi99T1TVOffVNaT4LW_C9aL7ru98/view?usp=drive_link)
+- 📄 Know about my experiences [https://drive.google.com/file/d/1e26FIgL0RowCUtcFlONA1xsos4-j8Fa_/view?usp=drive_link]
-- 👯 I’m collaborator in kaggle, and looking for more collaboration.
-- 🥅 2024 Goals:  Explore more in areas of Machine Learning , Visualisation, Analysis
+- 🥅 2025 Goals: Gaining more deeper information in the field of Machine learning and Visualisation
-- ⚡ Fun fact **I think I like to Analyse.**
+- ⚡ Fun fact **I like to Analyse.**
 <br>
 <h3 align="left">Connect with me:</h3>
 <p align="left">